ryansiu17/cse163_bot/README.md

 Created to perform menial tasks in cse163's slack workspace.

 ## Running
 - Make sure you have the correct environment variables set before running.
 You should have `SLACK_TOKEN` and `USER_TOKEN` set to the slack OAuth Access Token and Bot User Access Token, respectively.
+Use dotenv.
 - Run `npm install` to get the required libraries, then run `npm start` to start up the server.